freshworks/marketplace-sample-apps/Freshworks-Samples/Freshservice/Pomodoro/README.md

 ### Additional Notes

-* The Clear data button clears all the history of the user.
+* The Clear data button clears all thier history.
-* The Show activity button shows the user's history in a chart form created using google charts.
+* The Show activity button shows their history in a chart form created using google charts.
-* The Test data button populates the user's history with random data.
+* The Test data button populates the their history with random data.
-* The timer doesn't get reset if the user reloades the page or moves to another ticket.
+* The timer doesn't get reset if the they reloades the page or moves to another ticket.
 * when the session is stopped midway, it is recorded as interruption.
-This information is used along with no of sessions is used to produce chart where the user can assess his productivity by himself.
+This information along with no of sessions is used to produce chart where the they can assess their productivity by temselves.